Custom metrics

 )

-For batches, specify batch IDs in the dataset or send the entire dataset for a single batch ID:
+For batches, specify the batch IDs in the dataset, or send the entire dataset for a single batch ID.

 custom_metric.submit_values_from_catalog(